QuanjianSong/QuanjianSong.github.io/_pages/about.md

 ❗️News
 ======
 - 🔥 2024.06, I am honored to have been awarded the Outstanding Graduates.
-- 🔥 2023.08, I won the first prize in the National College Student Service Outsourcing Competition.
+- 🔥 2023.08, I won the first prize in the College Students’ Innovation and Entrepreneurship Competition.
-- 🔥 2021.11, I won the first prize in the National Undergraduate Mathematical Modeling Competition.
+- 🔥 2021.11, I won the first prize in the Mathematical Contest in Modeling(MCM).

 ✍️ Publications